oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

 - **Key-phrase extraction**: Extract key-phrases that can be considered as tags related to a volume of text
 - **Translation**: Translate between any of 21 languages

-**Learn more** about [AI Vision](https://www.oracle.com/artificial-intelligence/vision/) and [additional AI Services](https://www.oracle.com/artificial-intelligence/ai-services/) that support these tasks and learn about how the tools available today can enable you to streamline and optimize the processes that are required for your use case.
+**Learn more** about [AI Vision](https://www.oracle.com/artificial-intelligence/vision/) and [additional AI Services](https://www.oracle.com/artificial-intelligence/ai-services/) that support these tasks and learn about how the tools that are available today can enable you to streamline and optimize the processes that are required for your business.

 [Proceed to the next section](#next).